 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
-Whether Odefsey can harm an unborn baby is unknown.
 Talk to your health care provider about the risks and benefits of taking Odefsey during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV or are taking Odefsey.

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the